LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Variable order predictor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This predictor attempts to use higher-order polynomials :math:`p_q(t)` for predicting earlier stages, and lower-order interpolants for later stages.
+This predictor attempts to use higher-degree polynomials :math:`p_q(t)` for predicting earlier stages, and lower-degree interpolants for later stages.
 It uses the same interpolation module as described above, but chooses the polynomial degree adaptively based on the stage index :math:`i`, under the assumption that the